apurvpatwardhan-AP/DS_Final/README.md

 Cryptocurrency-based data set in R, comparing cryptos either before, during, and after COVID or comparing them from the start of this year

+Used real time API by coinmarketcap. documenatation linked https://github.com/amrrs/coinmarketcapr.

 # Goals:
-- Find dataset builder in R (pck: 'crypto')
+- Find dataset builder in R (pck: 'coinmarketcapr')
 - Build project plan from data: manipulate and analyze
 - Create Project Markdown and maybe Shiny App
 - Create Presentation